swedenconnect/ca-engine/cmc/README.md

 CMCCaApi cmcCaApi = new DefaultCMCCaApi(ca, cmcRequestParser, cmcResponseFactory);
 ```

-All requests to the CA is then handled by processing incomming CMC reqeusts and returning the resulting CMC response by executing the function as follows:
+All requests to the CA is then handled by processing incoming CMC requests and returning the resulting CMC response by executing the function as follows:

 CMCResponse response = cmcCaApi.processRequest(cmcRequest)